mgulbin13/mental-health-sentiment-analysis/README.md

 ## Hyperparameter Tuning

-The key hyperparameters that I tuned to maximize model performance were learning rate and max length of tokens.
+The key hyperparameters that I tuned to maximize model performance were learning rate, weight decay, and sample size.
 After tuning, the model achieved a F1 score of 0.73.

 <a id="finalimplementation"></a>